|Overview | Enrolling | Responsibilities & Rights | Academic Policies | Academic Programs | Opportunities | Support & Services|

 Documents Needed to Apply:

 The only document required is the Free Application for Federal Student Aid (FAFSA).
 A FAFSA must be filed each year a student expects to receive financial aid.
-Applications are available at all SFS locations and also may be filed online, at http://www.fafsa.ed.gov/.
+Applications are available at all Student Financial Services (SFS) locations and also may be filed online at www.fafsa.ed.gov/.
 The federal code for Temple University, Main Campus is 003371.
-Locations and phone numbers for Temple Campus are listed in the Information at a Glance section.
+Locations and phone numbers for Temple University's SFS offices are listed at www.temple.edu/sfs/contact.htm.

 New Students -- March 1